kwbunker/PHYS-3330-Scratch/lab4.md

 ## Input/output impedances and current limit of the circuit

 1. Predict the input impedance of your non-inverting amplifier circuit, $R_i^{’}$.
 (Hint: You found the input impedance of the op-amp alone in your prelab.)
 Explain how you determined this number.
 If you were to increase the input impedance by placing a 1 M$\Omega$ resistor in series with the input, predict how much the output voltage will change.
 Hint: consider the voltage drop across the 1 M$\Omega$ resistor to get the voltage at Pin 3.
-Measure $V_{out}$ with and without the 1 $\Omega$ resistor in place.
+Measure $V_{out}$ with and without the 1 M$\Omega$ resistor in place.
 It is better not to measure $V_{in}$ at the same time.
 Do your measurements agree with your model predictions?

 2. Predict the output impedance of your circuit, $R_o{’}$, at a frequency of 1 kHz.
 (HINT: See 6.2.5) Predict the output voltage based on your input voltage when your circuit is used to drive a load of 200 $\Omega$ and 8 $\Omega$.
 (Model as a voltage divider with the op-amp output impedance as one resistor and your load resistor as the other resistor.)
 Measure the output voltage $V_{out}$ for all three configurations (no load, 200 $\Omega$ load, 8 $\Omega$ load).
 Do the measured values agree with your model prediction?
 If not, can you make modifications to your model to understand the discrepancy?
 Hint: Consider the maximum output current of the op-amp.